Amphictyonic league: Delphic Amphictyony

+The League doctrine required that no member would be entirely wiped out in war and no water supply of any member would be cut even in wartime.
+It did not prevent members from fighting about the dominance over the temples.

 Sacred Wars

 Originally a religious organization, the Delphic Amphictyonic League became politically important in the 6th century BCE, when larger city-states began to use it to apply pressure to the lesser ones.

 The Oracle managed to become independent from the city of Krissa, to which the temple originally belonged.
 The people of Krissa then imposed a tax on those who were passing through their area to go to Delphi, causing strong complaints and reducing the resources of the Oracle.
 The Amphictyony, having exhausted all other means to peacefully resolve the crisis, declared the First Sacred War (or Cirrhean War) against Krissa that lasted a decade, from 596 to 585 BCE.
 The result was the destruction of Krissa and the dedication of this country to Apollo, Leto, Artemis, and Athena Pronaia.
 After this, the Pythian Games were held every four years, under the direction of the Amphictyons.

-In 449-448 the Phocians, wanting to become masters of the sanctuary, marched against Delphi, but the Spartans sent an army and restored things, thus causing the second Sacred War.
-After the Spartans’ departure, the Athenians, led by Pericles, gave back to the Phocians the rule of Delphi and the management of the Pythian Games.
+In 449-448 the Phoecians, wanting to become masters of the sanctuary, marched against Delphi, but the Spartans sent an army to preserve the status quo: this was the Second Sacred War.
+After the Spartans' departure, the Athenians, led by Pericles, gave back to the Phoecians the rule of Delphi and the management of the Pythian Games.
 In 421, after the Peace of Nicias, Delphi became autonomous again.
-It is unlikely, however, that Phocis remained in control of Delphi after members of the Boeotian League defeated Athens at the Battle of Coronea (447 BCE).
+It is unlikely, however, that Phoecis remained in control of Delphi after members of the Boeotian League defeated Athens at the Battle of Coronea (447 BCE).

-In 356 the Phocians under Philomelos captured and sacked Delphi, and another sacred war was declared against them.
-After a ten-year war the Phocians were expelled from the League in 346 and their two votes were given to Macedonians who had helped to defeat them.
+In 356 the Phoecians under Philomelos captured and looted Delphi, and a Third Sacred War was declared against them.
+After ten years of war, in 346, the Phoecians were expelled from the League and their two votes were given to Macedon, which had helped to defeat them.
 Philip II of Macedonia used this power to further his expansionist policy in Greece.
-This ended up in the Fourth Sacred War which culminated in the Battle of Chaeronea (338 BCE), marking the final domination of the Macedonians over Greece.
+This resulted in the Fourth Sacred War which culminated in the Battle of Chaeronea (338 BCE), marking the final domination of the Macedonians over Greece.